sarosijbose/LBANN/README.md

-# LRNN: Lipschitz-Regularization-of-Neural-Networks
+# LRNN: Lipschitz-Regularization-of-Neural-Networks (Overview)

 ## About

-This repository contains the implementation of this [technical report](https://sarosijbose.github.io/files/Report_IISc_internship.pdf).
 This work was carried out under the supervision of [Prof. Kunal Chaudhury](https://sites.google.com/site/kunalnchaudhury/home?authuser=0) at Indian Institute of Science, Bangalore.

 A mini implementation of this project can be found in this [repo](https://github.com/sarosijbose/Trivial-Lipschitz-Bound-Estimation).